 Currently, most of the money is invested in the transportation and finance sectors: car-sharing services like Uber, and crowdfunding and peer-to-peer lending.
 Physical space and coworking spots have also caught investors’ eyes.
 Owyang feels this is just another form of capitalism to venture capitalists.
 Entrepreneurs should also consider alternative ways to fund their business.

-– First, entrepreneurs could offer equity to the users who help fund the company.
+– First, entrepreneurs could offer equity to users who help fund the company.
 Another option is more traditional crowdfunding campaigns directed at the whole market.

-– Perks could be access to new media, an opportunity to use the product before anyone else, special experiences, shout-outs and credits, Owyang explains.
+– Perks could be access to new media, an opportunity to use the product before anyone else, special experiences, shout-outs, and credits, Owyang explains.

 Some countries also have equity-based crowdfunding sites—like Crowdcube in the UK—where company equity is offered for contributors.

 – Another way to get funding is from investors who are investing in projects that are designed to do social good.
 They are not solely focused on financial returns.

 As a fourth option, Owyang suggests setting up a cooperative, in which the employees, customers, and members own the company together.
 Co-ops are a very traditional form of organization for grocery stores and farmers markets, and Owyang believes the structure can be applied to online marketplaces as well.

 To visualize what sectors are currently being disrupted by online marketplaces, Owyang uses the symbol of a honeycomb.
 Just as the honeycomb enables honeybees to access, share, and grow resources within their community, the collaborative economy allows people to get what they need from their peers.

 The first version of the honeycomb graphic included six industries permeated by the collaborative economy: goods, food, services, transportation, space, and money.
 The second edition had twelve industries and the most recent one already has 16.

 – There are too many companies in each of those hexagons, Owyang explains.

 – I could not fit in all the logos.